lbvf50mobile/win2lin/README.md

-# Moving from Widnows to Linux.
+# Moving from Windows to GNU/Linux.

 ## Step #1 create Linux on Pornable HHD